Diego Rubio (politician): Career

 Rubio was born in Cáceres, a mid-size city of Western Spain, in 1986.
 He graduated in History from the Autonomous University of Barcelona with the best academic record of the country, for which he obtained the National Award for Academic Excellence, the most prestigious recognition in higher-education granted by the Spanish State.
 He then obtained a master's degree from the École Normale Supérieure de Lettres et Sciences Humaines, and a PhD from the University of Oxford.
 He also studied at Sorbonne University and Columbia University as visiting scholar.

-In 2015, Rubio became a stipendiary lecturer and research fellow at the University of Oxford, affiliated with Magdalen College and The Queen's College.
+In 2015, Rubio became a stipendiary lecturer and a junior research fellow at the University of Oxford, affiliated with Magdalen College and The Queen's College.
 He taught at the Faculty of History and was an associate member of the Department of Politics and International Relations.
 Two of his doctoral advisors were Sir John Elliott and Sir Noel Malcolm.
 In 2018, Rubio was appointed professor of Applied History and Government at IE University, where he founded and directed the Center for Governance of Change, described by Public as one of Europe's leading institutions in technological foresight.
 During this period, he also advised several international organizations, including the United Nations, the European Commission, and the Ibero-American General Secretariat.

 In 2020, Prime Minister Pedro Sánchez appointed Rubio director of Spain's National Office for Foresight and Strategy with the mandate of "analyzing future trends and preparing the country to face them".
 In this capacity, Rubio crafted several policies, designed the national COVID-19 lockdown exit plan, and led the creation of grand strategies such as Spain 2050, which set out the structural transformations the country needed to undertake in the long term, and Resilient EU2030, the collective blueprint to promote the strategic autonomy of the 27 European Union member states.
 His work was described as “a major contribution” by the European Commission and as “a positive spin on Europe’s ability to shape this world” by Politico.